Which Nut Has The Best Nutrients?

-Macadamia take their name after explorer John Macadam by fellow explorer when John was lost at sea.
+Macadamia takes their name after explorer John Macadam by fellow explorer when John was lost at sea.
 They also have the distinction of being the ‘hardest nut to crack’ taking 300 pounds per square inch to crack its shell.
 Once you do, try keeping the kernel inside whole without crushing it in the process.
 If you buy them in the shell, you may need a hammer to smash them open.
-Of course you could just use a rock.
+Of course, you could just use a rock.
 Hawaii has over 10,000 square acres to produce them.

 |Calcium||24 mg||B1 – Thiamine||0.5 mg|

 |Iron||1.1 mg||B6 – Pyridoxine||.1 mg|